SimeonHristov99/random_coding/22_10_02/README.md

 Mainak wants to maximize the value of (an−a1) after exactly one such operation.
 Determine the maximum value of (an−a1) that he can obtain.

+## Task 2

+You are given a positive integer x.
+Find any such 2 positive integers a and b such that GCD(a,b)+LCM(a,b)=x.

+It's guaranteed that the solution always exists.
+If there are several such pairs (a,b), you can output any of them.